General Neurology

 The central caudal nucleus is a midline subnucleus whose neurons send axons to the levator palpebrae muscles and are responsible for lid elevation.
 The neurons in this subnucleus are present on both sides of the midline, so that a caudal central nuclear lesion will cause bilateral ptosis.

-In “isolated” third nerve palsy, these ophthalmic abnormalities are unaccompanied by other neurologic deficits.
-Such palsies almost always derive from lesions of the extra-axial, precavernous portion of the nerve, where it is away from neurologic traffic.
-In adults, most cases are caused by reversible ischemic lesions in patients with conventional arteriosclerotic risk factors.
+In “isolated” third nerve palsy, these ophthalmic abnormalities are unaccompanied by other neurologic deficits, and there is no history of cancer or a systemic inflammatory process that would predispose to a nonischemic cause.
+Such isolated palsies almost always derive from lesions of the extra-axial, precavernous portion of the nerve, where it is away from neurologic traffic.
+In adults, most isolated third nerve palsies in patients with conventional arteriosclerotic risk factors are caused by reversible extra-axial ischemic lesions.

-An expanding lesion of the sella turcica, particularly hemorrhage into a pituitary adenoma (“pituitary apoplexy”), can cause an isolated third nerve palsy (70).
+An expanding lesion of the sella turcica, particularly hemorrhage into a pituitary adenoma (“pituitary apoplexy”), is an important cause isolated third nerve palsy (72); new headache is common, but there may be no other clinical deficits.

 Orbital lesions can give rise to ocular ductional deficits that resemble a third nerve palsy, but the damage is to the extraocular muscles and levator, not to the third nerve.
 Signs of orbital congestion, including proptosis, lid swelling, increased resistance to globe retropulsion, and conjunctival hyperemia, are usually present.

-The prognosis for recovery depends on the cause of the palsy.
-Amblyopia may develop in children with strabismus or ptosis due to third nerve palsy.
+The prognosis for recovery depends on the cause of the palsy (see Outcomes).

-The cause of third nerve palsy depends chiefly on whether the palsy is accompanied by other pertinent findings, including other ocular motor neuropathies, other neurologic deficits, or a history of cancer (61; 12; 39; 43).
-If the palsy is isolated, differential diagnostic indicators are patient age, the status of the pupil, arteriosclerotic risk factors, and aberrant regeneration.
+The cause of third nerve palsy depends chiefly on whether the palsy is “isolated” or “non-isolated,” that is, accompanied by other pertinent findings such as other neuro-ophthalmic or neurologic abnormalities, a history of cancer, or evidence of a systemic inflammatory process (62; 11; 40; 44).
+If the palsy is nonisolated, microvascular ischemia cannot be the cause, and a full evaluation of nonischemic causes is warranted.
+If the palsy is isolated, the likely cause in adults is microvascular ischemia; the differential diagnosis is based on patient age, arteriosclerotic risk factors, the degree of mydriasis, and the presence of aberrant regeneration.
 Periocular pain is not a valuable differentiating feature.

-Aberrant regeneration of the third nerve signifies a chronic disruptive lesion, including aneurysm, trauma, or severe inflammation.
+Aberrant regeneration of the third nerve signifies a chronic disruptive lesion following aneurysm, trauma, and rarely inflammation (19).
+In the Olmsted County series, aberrant regeneration was present in 8% of cases, limited to compressive causes and concussive or neurosurgical trauma.
+(16).
 It represents mischanneling of axons, leading to innervation of the levator palpebrae by axons originally destined for the inferior rectus, so that attempted infraduction leads to upward movement of the upper lid.
 Similarly, but less commonly, adduction may cause constriction of the pupil.
-The finding of aberrant regeneration mandates brain imaging oriented toward mass lesions, particularly aneurysm (09; 67; 23).
-Aberrant regeneration has also been reported after Guillain-Barré syndrome (19).
+The finding of aberrant regeneration mandates brain imaging oriented toward mass lesions, particularly aneurysm (08; 69; 23).

 Given that reduced perfusion of the extra-axial third nerve is responsible for the preponderance of third nerve palsies in adults, control of conventional arteriosclerotic risk factors ought to be preventive.

-Orbital disorders can cause ocular ductional deficits that mimic a third nerve palsy (22; 30; 15).
+Orbital disorders can cause ocular ductional deficits that mimic a third nerve palsy (22; 31; 14).
 Clinical clues to an orbital process are proptosis, lid swelling, resistance to retropulsion, and conjunctival hyperemia.
 Myasthenia gravis may simulate a third nerve palsy but always with sparing of the iris sphincter.
-Giant cell arteritis may cause a third nerve palsy, but it more commonly causes ischemia to the extraocular muscles that mimics a palsy.
-Elderly patients with diplopia, new headache, or scalp tenderness should be promptly evaluated for that condition (13; 08; 41; 64).
+Giant cell arteritis may rarely cause a third nerve palsy, but it more commonly causes ischemia to the extraocular muscles that mimics a palsy.
+Elderly patients with diplopia, new headache, or scalp tenderness should be promptly evaluated for that condition (12; 07; 42; 65).
 Skew deviation, a vertical misalignment owing to disruption of vestibulo-ocular connections, produces a hypertropia that may mimic third nerve palsy, but ocular ductions are expected to be normal, and there should be no ptosis or pupillary abnormality.
-Moreover, skew deviation is usually associated with ataxia or other brainstem dysfunction (Walter and Trobe 2020).
+Moreover, skew deviation is usually associated with ataxia or other brainstem dysfunction.

 Nonisolated third nerve palsies.
 Nonisolated third nerve palsies are never caused by microvascular ischemia.
 Neoplasm, inflammation, and intracavernous (extradural) aneurysm are reasonable considerations.
 Therefore, appropriate imaging should be undertaken with attention to areas suggested topographically by the associated neurologic signs and symptoms.
-If clinical signs of a meningeal process are present and the neuroimaging is negative, a lumbar puncture should be considered (51; Rucker 1966; 52; 50; 05).
+If clinical signs of a meningeal process are present and the neuroimaging is negative, a lumbar puncture should be considered (52; 53; 51; 04).
 An evaluation for myasthenia gravis is indicated for pupil-sparing third nerve palsies, especially if there are other signs of myasthenia.

-In adults, if the imaging is negative and there are arteriosclerotic risk factors, the presumptive diagnosis should be microvascular ischemia.
+In adults with an arteriosclerotic profile, a negative vascular imaging study justifies the presumption of microvascular ischemia as the cause.
 No further studies are necessary.
 Risk factor abatement is indicated, and the palsy should be allowed to resolve spontaneously.
-If the imaging is equivocal and there are no arteriosclerotic risk factors, a complementary noninvasive vascular imaging study can be considered, but digital angiography is rarely necessary (37; 11; 60).
+If the imaging is equivocal and there are no arteriosclerotic risk factors, a complementary noninvasive vascular imaging study should be considered, but digital angiography is rarely necessary (38; 10; 61).
 Patients older than 55 years of age, especially those with new headache, jaw or tongue claudication, or polymyalgia rheumatica, should have an evaluation for giant cell arteritis.
 If there are clinical suggestions of a meningeal process, lumbar puncture should be performed.

-In children, a negative imaging study allows the presumption of a viral or postviral cause and deferral of further investigations.
-If the palsy worsens or does not resolve, or if contributory manifestations appear, reimaging is indicated.
-Eye muscle surgery could be undertaken if the palsy has been stable for at least 9 months.
+In children with an isolated palsy, a negative MRI and MRA study allows the presumption of a viral or postviral cause.
+Lumbar puncture and other studies are not indicated.
+If the palsy worsens or does not resolve, or if contributory manifestations appear, reevaluation is indicated.

-Management depends on the cause of the diplopia.
+After a diagnosis has been established, further management depends on the cause of the diplopia.
 Treatment of aneurysm is aimed at isolating the pouch from the circulation, typically achieved by clipping or coiling with or without stenting.
 Most current approaches to unruptured aneurysms that cause third nerve palsies are able to isolate the aneurysm with low recurrence rates.
+However, successful aneurysm surgery may not lead to resolution of the third nerve palsy (see Outcomes).

-Bothersome diplopia can be averted by blocking the image from being seen by 1 eye.
-Occlusion can be accomplished with a “pirate” patch, an occluder placed on the spectacle, or by an opaque contact lens.
+Bothersome diplopia can be averted by blurring or blocking the image from being seen by one eye.
+Blurring may be accomplished with a semi-opaque foil.
+Occlusion may be accomplished with a “pirate” patch, an occluder placed on the spectacle, or by an opaque contact lens.
 For small misalignments, press-on or ground-in prism on the spectacles is often successful in alleviating diplopia.
 In large misalignments, occlusion with a patch or contact lens is often necessary.
-For profound palsies, eye muscle surgery is rarely effective in relieving diplopia; the combination of eye muscle and lid lifting surgery may restore a more cosmetic appearance and pave the way for the use of an opaque contact lens (36; 03; 37; 17).
-Occlusion of the fixating eye may be necessary in children under age 5 to prevent amblyopia (55; 46).
+For profound palsies, eye muscle surgery is rarely effective in relieving diplopia.
+However, the combination of eye muscle and lid lifting surgery may restore a more cosmetic appearance and pave the way for the use of an opaque contact lens (37; 02; 38; 17).
+Occlusion of the fixating eye may be necessary in children under age 5 to prevent amblyopia (56; 47).

-Among patients with vasculopathic third nerve palsies affecting the extra-axial course of the nerve, full recovery should occur spontaneously within 3 months in all patients.
+Among patients with vasculopathic third nerve palsies affecting the extra-axial course of the nerve, full recovery should occur spontaneously within three months in all patients (16).
 Recovery is variable for those with traumatic, inflammatory, and compressive palsies.

-Aneurysmal procedures are associated with variable recovery rates of the palsy (20; 27; 21).
-In several small series, clipped patients recovered more often than coiled patients, although 1 series reported no difference in outcome (10; 33; 48; 62).
+Aneurysmal procedures are associated with variable recovery rates of the palsy (20; 28; 21).
+In several small series, clipped patients recovered more often than coiled patients, although one series reported no difference in outcome (09; 34; 49; 63).
 In a comprehensive review of 26 studies of treatment of unruptured posterior communicating artery aneurysms, 55% of clipped patients and 32% of coiled patients recovered completely (26).
 In that review, decompression of the aneurysmal sac after clipping did not add any benefit in palsy recovery over clipping alone (25).

-In 1 study of 20 patients who underwent endovascular coiling of posterior communicating artery aneurysms, complete recovery occurred in 50% of those who presented with a complete palsy and in 33% of those who presented with an incomplete palsy (24).
-In another study of patients whose aneurysms had already ruptured, nearly one half sustained complete recovery of the palsy (57).
+In one study of 20 patients who underwent endovascular coiling of posterior communicating artery aneurysms, complete recovery occurred in 50% of those who presented with a complete palsy and in 33% of those who presented with an incomplete palsy (24).
+In another study of patients whose aneurysms had already ruptured, nearly one half sustained complete recovery of the palsy (58).

 There are no special issues for third nerve palsy in pregnancy except that imaging should avoid the use of contrast dyes.